10 Common Teach Abroad Myths DebunkedBy Coleen Monroe

 Myth #4: You have to speak your students’ language.

-You can show your students how to be great language learners in general by remaining curious about local languages and dialects and studying these in your spare time.
-This will also give you more appreciation for what aspects of English your students might struggle with.
-But it won’t be strictly necessary in most cases to teach ESL abroad, and some people never learn the local language while they teach.
+However, you can show your students how to be great language learners by remaining curious about the local language and studying it in your spare time.
+This will also give you more appreciation for what aspects of language learning your students might struggle with.

 Myth #5: You can’t teach abroad if you have a family.